praveen-li/docs/frr_kernel_design_doc_utp.md

 2.)
 Zebra pushes these routes in RIB Table as per family of route.

 3.)
 Rnode creation and route_entry creation of old kernel route is done and route_entry is inserted in Rnode of the destprefix.
     Next-hops for this route will be markes as active, since this route is learned from Kernel.
     Note: This will result in call to rib_process, but since Rnode contains only one route which is already in FIB, so rib_process will result in NO_OP.

 4.)
 Bgpd will queue new routes to Zebra after getting first keepalive (implicit EOR) from bgp peer.

 5.)
 Zebra will process new routes and call rib_add() for this route.

 6.)
 A new route_entry will be created and will be inserted in correct Rnode.
-There may be 2 scenarios here, a.)
-Rnode already contains other routes including old kernel routes or new Rnode is created for this route_entry.
+There may be 2 scenarios here,
+    a.)
+Rnode already contains other routes including old kernel routes or b.) new Rnode is created for this route_entry.
     In first case, if previously exist route is marked with ZEBRA_FLAG_KERNEL_STALE_RT, then previous route will be marked for deletion.

 7.)
 Updated Rnode will be queued for rib processing.
-During rib processing, Zebra will run best route selection, which will select newly learned route since stale kernel route is marked for deletion.
+During rib processing, Zebra will run best route selection,
+    which will select newly learned route since stale kernel route is marked for deletion.

 8.)
 Update will be sent to Kernel and FPM in all cases.

 9.)
 Upon timer expire, a sweep function will mark all reamining routes with ZEBRA_FLAG_KERNEL_STALE_RT flag for deletion.
     Eventually rib_process function will free stale route.

 10.)
 This will result in delete update to kernel and FPM.
 ```